axie0927/FindingGhostParticles-RegressionSubgroup/README.md

 - Ammie Xie
 - Haotian Zhu

-This repository is made for the checkpoint submission, further work will be merged and pushed to the main repository found [here](https://github.com/matthewsegovia/MajoranaNeutrinoHunt/tree/main).
+This repository is created for the checkpoint submission, further work will be merged and pushed to the main repository found [here](https://github.com/matthewsegovia/MajoranaNeutrinoHunt/tree/main).

 ## Description
 The goal of this project utilize the parameters extracted from the raw waveform time series data to train regression based models in order to predict the energy label variable.